Étoile Sportive du Sahel: Outstanding results (1962–1978)

 Former players Bechir Jerbi and Habib Mougou also coached the team in 1969 but the team finished the season in fifth place and came out early in the cup competition against Stade Sportif Sfaxien.
 Yugoslav coach Dorinovac returned to lead the team, finishing third in the competition and out of the Tunisian Cup against AS Marsa 3–2.
-Othman Jenayah finished the season as a scorer of the Tunisian league with 15 goals, leaving a good impression.

 In 1970, the club appointed the club's son Abdelmajid Chetali to lead the team and finished the season in fourth place and reached the final of the Cup that was won by Esperance.
-Abdesselam Adhouma made a respectable season by finishing the season with 17 goals as the scorer of the league.

-The team improved and the management renewed confidence in the young coach.
-He won in the year following the league title and Adhouma ended the season with nine goals, but the team came out of the cup in the quarter-finals against Club Africain 1–0.
+The coach won in the year following the league title and Adhouma ended the season with nine goals, but the team came out of the cup in the quarter-finals against Club Africain 1–0.
 In 1973, ES Sahel entered the regional competition and won the Maghreb Champions Cup for the first time in his history after beating Algeria's club CR Belouizdad 2–0.
 He also won the Tunisian Super Cup for the first time after a 5–2 win over Club Africain.
-This year was not successful locally after being second in the championship and defeat in the quarter-finals of the Cup against Stade Tunisien 1–0 and have scored both Abdessalem Adhouma and Slah Karoui 8 goals.

-In 1974 the team finished the season in third place locally despite the season of Adhouma as a scorer of the league with 16 goals.
+This year was not successful locally after being second in the championship and defeat in the quarter-finals of the Cup against Stade Tunisien 1–0.
+In 1974 the team finished the season in third place locally.
 He also won the trophy for the third time by beating Club Africain 1–0.
 The team also took part in the Maghreb Champions Cup and reached third place after defeating JS Kabylie in the semi-finals on penalties and beating Morocco's KAC Kénitra in third place match 1–0.